Updated: Dec 11, 2020

 People who have genes responsible for the production of lipochromes are special: there are few.
 If pheomelanin and a little eumelanin mixes with each other, you get green eyes.
 Pheomelanin is a yellowish substance that is especially common in people with red hair and pale skin.
 People with amber eyes have almost no eumelanin in the eye.
 The eyes consist mainly of the yellowish lipochrome.
 The eyes, therefore, appear yellow.

-Amber color in animals The amber eyes also occur in animals.
+The amber eyes also occur in animals.
 Especially wolves often have amber eyes.
 People with the color amber are often called human wolves because the eyes are so similar to those of a wolf.
 Other animals can also have the color amber in their eyes.
-Consider, for example, domestic cats (purebred cats), owls, rabbits, pigeons and certain types of birds (eagle).
+Consider, for example, domestic cats (purebred cats), owls, rabbits, pigeons, and certain types of birds (eagle).

 Amber eyes are the most underrepresented eye color.
 The only downside of being... well... what do you know, different.